Assassination of Spencer Perceval: Reaction

 Reports of the assassination spread quickly; in his history of the times, Arthur Bryant records the crude delight with which the news was received by hungry workers who had received nothing but woe from Perceval's government.
-In his prison cell, Cobbett understood their feelings; the shooting had "ridded them of one whom they looked upon as the leader among those whom they thought totally bent on the destruction of their liberties".
+The pamphleteer William Cobbett, at the time imprisoned for seditious libel, understood their feelings; the shooting, he wrote, had "ridded them of one whom they looked upon as the leader among those whom they thought totally bent on the destruction of their liberties".
 The scenes outside the Palace of Westminster as Bellingham was taken out for transfer to Newgate were consistent with this mood; Samuel Romilly, the law reformer and MP for Wareham, heard from the assembled crowd "the most savage expressions of joy and exultation ... accompanied with regret that others, and particularly the attorney general, had not shared the same fate".
 The throng surged around the hackney coach carrying Bellingham; many tried to shake his hand, others mounted the coach-box and had to be beaten off with whips.
 Bellingham was hustled back into the building and kept there until the disorder had died down sufficiently for him to be moved, with a full military escort.

 Among the governing classes there were initial fears that the assassination might be part of a general insurrection, or might spark one.
 The authorities took precautions; the Foot Guards and mounted troops were deployed, as was the City militia, while local watches were reinforced.
 In contrast to the public's evident approval of Bellingham's actions, the mood among Perceval's friends and colleagues was sombre and sorrowful.
 When Parliament met the next day, Canning spoke of "a man ... of whom it might with particular truth be said that, whatever was the strength of political hostility, he had never before that last calamity provoked a single enemy".
 After further tributes from government and opposition members, the House moved a grant of £50,000 and an annuity of £2,000 to Perceval's widow, which provision, slightly amended, was approved in June.

 The regard in which Perceval was held by his peers was made evident in an anonymous 1812 poem, "Universal Sympathy, or, The Martyr'd Statesman":